Skip to content

 • Please pray for a priority school.
 Our Prayer for Schools Scotland page will help you register and join our national network of pray-ers.

-• There is a higher ratio of adults to young people than at other SU Holidays (two adults to five young people)
+• higher ratio of adults to young people

 How can you get involved?